johannesvollmer/lebe/README.md

 # LEBE
+Tiny, dead simple, high performance endianness conversions

-Dead simple endianness conversion on primitives, slices, Read, and Write.
+Provides conversion on primitives, slices, Read, and Write.
 As a consequence, this crate simplifies writing primitive types to Read and Write objects, which only accept byte buffers per default.